My neighbour is planning or

 I know my neighbour is planning or has already started building what should I do?

-Depending on the types of works they plan or actually carrying out it is prudent to ensure they have met their party wall legal requirements.
+Depending on the types of works they are plan or are actually carrying out it is prudent to ensure they have met their party wall legal requirements.
 The drawings below illustrate some of the works that are notifiable under the Party Wall etc. Act 1996.
 If your neighbour is planning or carrying out any works that are covered below please do not hesitate to contact us for some free advice.

 Understanding 'Notifiable works' covered by the Party Wall etc. Act 1996